dinhthien1604/devops_learning/aws/Step001_create_aws_account.md

-# Bước 1: Tạo tài khoản AWS để sử dụng miễn phí EC2
+# Step 1: Create an AWS Account to Use Free EC2

-## 1. Truy cập AWS
+## 1. Access AWS
-- Mở trình duyệt và truy cập [AWS Free Tier](https://aws.amazon.com/free/).
+- Open your browser and go to [AWS Free Tier](https://aws.amazon.com/free/).

-## 2. Bắt đầu tạo tài khoản
+## 2. Start Creating an Account
-- Nhấp vào nút **Create an AWS Account**.
+- Click on the **Create an AWS Account** button.

-## 3. Điền thông tin tài khoản
+## 3. Fill in Account Information
-- **Email address**: Nhập email của bạn.
+- **Email address**: Enter your email.
-- **Password**: Tạo mật khẩu mạnh.
+- **Password**: Create a strong password.
-- **AWS account name**: Đặt tên cho tài khoản (ví dụ: `DevOps_Learning`).
+- **AWS account name**: Set an account name (e.g., `DevOps_Learning`).

-## 4. Chọn loại tài khoản
+## 4. Choose Account Type
-- Chọn **Personal Account** (nếu tài khoản sử dụng cho cá nhân).
+- Select **Personal Account** (if for personal use).

-## 5. Điền thông tin thanh toán
+## 5. Enter Payment Information
-- Nhập thông tin thẻ tín dụng hoặc thẻ ghi nợ (bắt buộc để xác minh, nhưng bạn sẽ không bị tính phí nếu chỉ dùng Free Tier).
+- Provide your credit or debit card details (required for verification, but you won't be charged if you stay within the Free Tier limits).

-## 6. Xác minh danh tính
+## 6. Verify Your Identity
-- AWS yêu cầu bạn xác minh danh tính bằng số điện thoại:
+- AWS requires phone verification:
-  - Nhập số điện thoại của bạn.
+  - Enter your phone number.
-  - Nhận mã xác thực (OTP) qua SMS.
+  - Receive a verification code (OTP) via SMS.
-  - Nhập mã xác thực vào ô tương ứng.
+  - Enter the verification code in the provided field.

-## 7. Chọn gói dịch vụ
+## 7. Select a Plan
-- Chọn gói **Free Tier**.
+- Choose the **Free Tier** plan.

-## 8. Đăng nhập vào AWS Management Console
+## 8. Log in to the AWS Management Console
-- Sau khi tài khoản được kích hoạt, đăng nhập tại [AWS Console](https://aws.amazon.com/console/).
+- Once your account is activated, log in at [AWS Console](https://aws.amazon.com/console/).